jeffhgs/wikipediacontroversy/README.md

 # Implementation

+## On efficiency

+Efficiency of traversing the input is emphasized in the code.
+Why?
+The edit history consists of repeated copies of each version of an article.
+Each version falls under an XML element.
+A .7z compression filter follows the XML stream encoding.
+Because most edits are small compared to the size of the article, the data is able to compress around 300x.
+So when looking at a 0.2GB dump, we must actually process 60GB of uncompressed data.
+Dump files vary significantly in size.

+Therefore, it is of the utmost importance to keep memory footprint small.
+STAX is used to stream the XML while only holding onto the data most essential to the computation.

+## On scoring

+For purposes of assessing controversy, why might we be interested in edits that are not straight rollbacks?
+Imagine one piece of text in an article was put up 10 years ago and remains there unedited.
+Now imagine another piece of text was edited 10 seconds before the dump was taken.
+When assessing controversy, we might want to understand the age of each piece of text.

+Most programmers are familiar with a feature of version control that git and subversion call "blame".
+Blame assigns an age to each piece of text in a final document.
+The usual algorithm involves applying an algorithm called "Longest Common Subsequence" (LCS) to each edit.
+Even an efficient implementation of LCS can cost (as a function of article size) O(N^2) time in the worst case.
+So we might want to extract age of text, but we might want to reserve the extraction only for a subset of articles.

 ## Implementation: Test the code WIP

 An automated test suite can be run with JDK 8 and sbt, with the command: